 Another UK report in 2016 From Bricks to Clicks: The Potential of Data and Analytics in Higher Education Sarah Porter co-chair of the report suggested that those education providers utilising technology to gather data on students could leave traditional campus-based institutions lagging behind.

-In 2015 Facebook founder Mark Zuckerberg announced in an open letter to his new born daughter, promising a host world changing plans, that part of the 99% of his shares now donated to his philanthropic company a commitment to providing personalised learning;
+In 2015 Facebook founder Mark Zuckerberg announced in an open letter to his new born daughter, that he promised a host of world changing plans and that part of the 99% of his shares would now be donated to his philanthropic company: a commitment to providing personalised learning.

 technology that understands how you learn best and where you need to focus.
 (Zuckerberg, 2015)

 Google Classroom has been growing in features and install based over the last few years.
-Google.org has not committed a total of $100 million in “supporting education and economic opportunity” (Fuller, 2017).
-Part of this initiative is to sell Chromebook’s into Education, which require a Google account.
+Google.org has now committed a total of $100 million in “supporting education and economic opportunity” (Fuller, 2017).
+Part of this initiative is to sell Chromebooks, which require a Google account, into Education.
 Microsoft in a bid to catch up with Google’s dominance and sell their own hardware into education also announced Intune for Education.

 Now Windows 10 devices offer the power, performance and security schools need at the same price as Chromebooks, with none of the compromises.
 (Microsoft, 2017)

-Windows 10 by default also updated its 45 page terms and conditions so you agree when setting up Microsoft;
+Windows 10 by default also updated its 45 page Terms and Conditions so that you agree when setting up that Microsoft:

 will access, disclose and preserve personal data, including your content (such as the content of your emails, other private communications or files in private folders), when we have a good faith belief that doing so is necessary to protect our customers or enforce the terms governing the use of the services (Microsoft, 2015)

-The data mining potential of Silicon Vallery algorithms transformed from adtech to showing you what to learn and when, Edutech.
+The data mining potential of the Silicon Valley algorithms are thus being transformed from Ad tech to Edutech, showing you what to learn and when.

 While Facebook may feel like a modern town square, the company determines, according to its own interests, what we see and learn (O’Neil, 2016)